Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 -------------------------

 Compiling a subset of C is succinct, 2048 bytes for the `obfuscated tiny C compiler <https://bellard.org/otcc/>`__.
 It's essentially a macro assembler - each operation translates to an assembly sequence that uses the stack.
 I can make a similar compiler for STG (lazy functional language) with a similar macro translation - I'd just need to write a GC library as heap allocation is not built into the hardware, unlike stack allocation.
 Meanwhile production-quality compilers (GCC, clang/LLVM) are huge and do so many code transformations that the original code is unrecognizable.
 Similarly GHC is huge.
-So the argument that strict languages fit the hardware better than lazy is weak.
+So strict languages don't really fit the hardware any better than lazy - they're both significant overhead for naive translations and huge compilers to remove that overhead.

 Space complexity
 ----------------